This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- Close the lid, and give it a quick shake to coat all the fruit with the lemonade.
+- Close the lid, and give it the contents a quick shake to coat all the fruit with the lemonade.
+The citric acid in the lemonade helps slow down the oxidation (browning) process.

 Awesome recipe.
 I’m on a calorie deficit and this is the perfect breakfast with no sugar added